shovon/javascript-private-variables/README.md

-# Private variables for JavaScript
+# Private Variables for JavaScript

 Precede member variable names with an underscore, and **get private variables**.
 Now comes with actual errors, bringing you one step closer to program correctness!